 Qube is as close as you can get to actual cash envelope budgeting without all the hassles of using cash.
-Each time you want to spend with your qube card you simply open up the app, tap the qube you want to spend from and it opens, just like opening up that cash envelope in your wallet.
-You look at the actual amount of money you can spend before you spend it, and once you swipe that card, your qube updates automatically and you can see its remaining balance.
+Each time you want to spend with your Qube Card you simply open up the app, tap the qube you want to spend from and it opens, just like opening up that cash envelope in your wallet.
+You check the actual amount of money you can spend before you spend it, and once you swipe that card, your qube updates automatically and you can see its remaining balance.
 It’s the magic of cash envelopes, digitized.

 Step 4: Automate your payments

 That’s how you spend using Qube.
-Your next step is to automate the process.
+Your next step is to automate the process of organizing your finances.
 Imagine sitting down at the beginning of each month (or pay period), setting up your zero-based budget, and never having to think about it the rest of the month!
 If your bills were paid, savings were made, and expenses were accounted for automatically, would it save you mental (and maybe emotional) energy?
 Sounds pretty amazing, right?

 When your money comes into your Qube account, it lands in your qube cloud and waits there until you assign it a purpose (a virtual envelope, or “qube”).
 You can set up your qubes quickly in the Qube Money planning screen.
 This screen is your ‘all in one place’ dashboard for creating your zero-based budget.
 This is the screen where you can assign $17 to your Netflix bill, $50 to your utilities, $100 towards groceries, and even $100 towards savings for Christmas.
 (Trust me, you’re going to want to start that one pretty soon.
 Christmas sneaks up on us, am I right?)